nemanjan00/wifi-raspberry/README.md

 # wifi-raspberry

-WiFi Raspberry is WiFi Pineapple-like toolkit for RPi
+WiFi Raspberry is WiFi Pineapple-like toolkit for RPi (or any other linux device)